VBlankFF/SYSC3110Scrabble/README.md

 During milestone 3, blank tiles and premium squares were added to the game.
 Also, users can now play against AI players.
 The deliverables includes the code, UML diagrams, and documentations.

+During milestone 4, we added undo/redo, save/load game , and 3 custom boards to select from features.
+We also did a User Manual

 ## Project Division
 Here is how the work was divided: